wareset/cyclepack/README.md

 # cyclepack
 Packing and unpacking of built-in objects while preserving instances

-It is needed to transfer large and complex data between the client and the server, or between worckers
+It is needed to transfer large and complex data between the client and the server, or between workers

 It seems that all standard JavaScript objects are supported